Improving Healthcare Quality and Value

 In collaboration with healthcare providers, payers, policymakers, and consumer groups, we are working to help ensure that everyone in America receives the right care at the right price and improve overall health outcomes nationwide.
+This requires a commitment to equity to ensure everyone has a fair and just opportunity to be as healthy as possible.

 A New Model for Managing Healthcare